SioKCronin/website/content/about.md

 +++
-Siobhán is a data engineer with a passion for scalable infrastructure, machine learning and interactive intelligence.
+Siobhán is a data engineer with a passion for scalable infrastructure, machine learning and collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools